wix/stylable/packages/stylable.io/docs/guides/migration-v3.md

 Stylable now localizes CSS Custom Properties.
 This means that any usage of Custom Proprties (e.g. `--prop`) should now be incorparated in the component code.

-See the docs about [CSS custom properties](https://stylable.io/docs/references/css-vars) for usage.
+See the docs about [CSS custom properties](https://stylable.io/docs/references/css-vars) for usage examples.

 ## Update usage in React components